idleberg/log-smith/README.md

 ## Usage

-### CLI

-See `log-smith -h` for a list of all options
+This is a CLI applicaiton.
+See `log-smith -h` for a list of all available options.

 ```sh
 # Create a changelog for the node-atomizr repository
 $ log-smith -o idleberg -r node-atomizr > CHANGELOG.md
 ```

 GitHub's API has a rate limit, allowing 60 requests per hour.
-You can extend this by providing an [access token](https://github.com/settings/tokens).
+You can extend this by providing an [access token](https://github.com/settings/tokens):

 ```sh
 $ log-smith -o idleberg -r node-atomizr -t <PRIVATE_ACCESS_TOKEN> > CHANGELOG.md
 ```

+When neither providing owner or repository, `log-smith` will try and use a `package.json` in the current working directory.

 ## License